Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 Supervised learning usually involves relatively small sets of labeled training data, and the data contains fairly specific examples of items the model might encounter while doing its intended task.
 The downside of that specificity is that the model can be thrown off by content it encounters that wasn’t in the training data.
 For example, a natural language model might fail to flag a racial slur it hasn’t seen in training, and fail to understand it from its context.

-These models might learn specific tasks better, the thinking has gone, if they were “pre-trained” with some base-level understanding of the world, giving them something like a human being’s common sense.
+These models might learn specific tasks better, the thinking has gone, if they were “pretrained” with some base-level understanding of the world, giving them something like a human being’s common sense.
 That’s what unsupervised, or self-supervised, learning in AI is all about.
-It’s a training approach in which an AI system is fed copious amounts of unlabeled training data—like whole books, hours of video, or big piles of images.
+It’s a training approach in which an AI system is fed copious amounts of unlabeled training data—such as whole books, hours of video, or big piles of images.
 Part of the training data is hidden (a few words in a sentence, or one portion of an image), and the system learns by gradually tuning its parameters to guess the masked content with greater and greater probability, based on its understanding of the adjacent words or image elements.
-This technique is called self-supervised learning because the system is using the hidden parts of the training data—not human applied labels—as a signal to guide the adjustment of its parameters.
+This technique is called self-supervised learning because the system is using the hidden parts of the training data—not human-applied labels—as a signal to guide the adjustment of its parameters.

-After training this way, sometimes for days or even weeks, the system begins to “represent” words or images inside a large, multi-dimensional structure where similar things are situated closer together and dissimilar things are located farther apart.
+After training this way, sometimes for days or even weeks, the system begins to “represent” words or images inside a large, multidimensional structure where similar things are situated closer together and dissimilar things are located farther apart.
 In doing so, the system begins to learn how different things in the world behave and how they relate to each other.

 It’s the same approach humans use when we’re babies.
 We crawl around and sense things, and we gradually gain an understanding of the world.
 Then, when it’s time to learn how to pour grape juice into a cup, we don’t need to be taught that the juice will fall downward from the pitcher and not just hang in the air.